fortuneehis/fortuneehis/README.md

 ## 🧿 Bio

+I am a frontend developer specialized in building pixel perfect and accessible web applications.
+I also have development experience working with Nodejs(Express), SQL, React.

+Technologies used: React, Node(Express), SASS, Typescript, MySQL, GIT, JavaScript, HTML, CSS, ES6, GSAP, Framer motion and TailwindCSS.
+I also love experimenting with GLSL (Shader Programming), THREEjs and bash.

+Currently learning: Rust, Web assembly, Live Streaming Architecture.

-A Front-end Developer specialized in building pixel perfect and responsive web apps with React 📫 reach out to me on twitter at __@edo_devboi__
+📫 reach out to me on twitter at __@edo_devboi__

 ## 💻 Tools I Use